JohnSnowLabs/spark-nlp/docs/_posts/gokhanturer/2022-07-28-bert_sequence_classifier_self_reported_partner_violence_tweet_en_3_0.md

 ## Description

 Classification of Self-Reported Intimate Partner Violence on Twitter.
-This model involves the detection the potential IPV victims on social media platforms. (in English tweets)
+This model involves the detection the potential IPV victims on social media platforms (in English tweets).

 ## Predicted Entities